 *The Selection Committee may request a detailed breakdown and justifications for your proposed budget.

 - Written proposal (typed, double-spaced, on white, 8 ½ x 11-inch paper, at least three pages but no longer than five pages)

 *Include a footnote regarding the current State Department travel advisory level for your proposed countries of travel.

 - Online application using either the student form or faculty and staff form.
 The Selection Committee may request an interview with an applicant.
 Please include your contact information on the application should an interview be requested.

-The application materials should be emailed as one single .pdf file to
+Application materials should be emailed as one single PDF file to email@example.com.

 Recipients will be required to submit a post-travel report with receipts for airfare, lodging, and transportation, and lead a presentation about their travel for the Newman Exploration Center.
 The recipients’ presentations should include how travel impacted them, what difference it made, and traveler surprises — how did things differ from what they expected?
 Recipients must present photos or video to share for future promotional activities.